Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     }
     ```

     If you want to hear the spoken text *"Behold!
-The mighty flying cube!"*, you have to enter the `move_cube` key into the `Localization key` text field.
+The mighty flying cube!"*, you have to enter the key *"move_cube"* into the `Localization key` text field.

 - #### Default text

-    The text entered into this text field is used, if either the `Localization key` text field is empty or the provided localization key is invalid (e. g. the key does not exist or the localization file is not loaded).
+    The text entered into this text field is used, if either the `Localization key` text field is empty or the provided localization key is invalid (e.g. the key does not exist or the localization file is not loaded).

+    Use this field if you do not want to use localization files specified in `Localization Key`.

 - #### Execution stages